Maryland Baseball History

 The African-American Hot Sox first took to the field all the way back in 1915.
 100 years later, the Smithsonian celebrated the team and its history as part of an exhibit called “Home Town Teams: How Sports Shaped America.”
-Now that tribute is on display at the Galesville Community Center.
 The Hot Sox played on Sundays after church and fans were treated to home-cooked, Maryland staples like crab cakes and fried chicken.
 The Hot Sox integrated in 1967 and continued to play until 1986 and Hot Sox Field at Wilson Park is one of the nation’s few surviving sandlot fields.

-Sure, Maryland is home to a ton of baseball history, but we’re also home of the Baltimore Orioles and the games bright future with the Delmarva Shorebirds, Aberdeen Ironbirds, Bowie Baysox, Hagerstown Suns, Frederick Keys and Southern Maryland Blue Crabs farm teams.
+Sure, Maryland is home to a ton of baseball history, but we’re also home of the Baltimore Orioles and the games bright future with the Delmarva Shorebirds, Aberdeen Ironbirds, Bowie Baysox, Frederick Keys, and Southern Maryland Blue Crabs farm teams.
 Find out more about all the pro squads here.